|||

 Beware the lure of consistency

-All that is in fact, way, way cooler than consistent error messages.
+All that is in fact, way, way cooler than consistent error messages that say the same thing.

-So look, most product teams don’t have the time or resources (read: monkeys, typewriters) to write error messages just for Kevin.”
-So we establish cookie cutters to keep things consistent.
+But most product teams don’t have the time or resources (read: monkeys, typewriters) to write error messages just for Kevin.”
+So we establish cookie cutters to keep things consistent, but consistency isn’t everything.

 Consistency is for us not them

-So let’s not make consistency our God.
-Remember, we do the consistency thing because it’s resource intensive to be contextual and personal all the time, not because it’s better.
+Make not consistency your God.
+We do the consistency thing because it’s resource intensive to be contextual and personal all the time, not because it’s better.
 Consistency is more for us than it is for them.

 Inconsistency isn’t bad at all.
 Humans are super inconsistent.
 Sometimes we say hello” and sometimes we say hey”; all part of the non-stop fun of being a thinking primate.
 Games are inconsistent.
 That is why we play them.
 Inconsistency is a pillar of delight.